The Peter J. Eckel Newsboy Collection

 Detailed listing

-books about the prolific children's author.
-These may be found shelved
+The Eckel collection contains 74 novels by Horatio Alger, Jr., miscellaneous articles by him, and several books about the prolific children's author.
+These may be found shelved at the head of the collection.

 Titles included: